-Bells Bend Loop Trail is a 4.4 mile lightly trafficked loop trail located near Nashville, TN that features a river and is good for all skill levels.
+Bells Bend Loop Trail is a 4.4 mile lightly trafficked loop trail located near Nashville, Tennessee that features a river and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail.

 Bells Bend Outdoor Center 4187 Old Hickory Blvd Nashville, TN 37218